 - Once you receive a message, reply ASAP while the prospect is still fresh and interested.
 If you wait a few hours or days, they might forget about your original message, lose the interest or get distracted by other things going on.

-- Use multiple follow-ups and be persistent.
+- If the lead doesn't reply on your further messages, use multiple follow-ups and be persistent.
 Make them frequent at first, then less frequent over time.
 To save your time, use an email automation tool (for example vocus.io) to schedule follow-ups.
 After receiving an initial reply, you should follow up until you either convert your prospect or they say they are no longer interested.
 People often shift focus during their workday, so you might need to send several follow-up messages before scheduling a meeting, even after receiving an initially positive response.
 Remember that until your lead becomes a client you need to continue to build a relationship with them.

 - Address clearly and completely each of your prospects’ questions or concerns.
 Be honest with them, even if it means you’re not meeting some pain point of theirs.
 Some objections are not easy to answer, but omitting them will most likely result in losing your potential customer.
 The lead will assume that there is something you’re hiding from them and won’t want to move forward.